 Dress for the Weather

 We live in a wonderful environment with 4 different seasons.
 Please make sure to dress your child for each season.
 In winter, we play outside if the temperature is above 0 degrees.
 Please send your child with boots, hat, mittens, snow pants, and coat.
+Please let me know if you would like your child to keep their boots and snow pants in school.
 In the spring and fall, it can get warm outside in the afternoons, but the mornings tend to be chilly.
 Please help them dress in layers, so they are comfortable all day.

 Field trips are a great way to extend our classroom outside of our building.
 We hope to take several field trips throughout the school year.
 Some of our field trips are walking field trips to nearby businesses and parks around town.
 We also take our blue bus on trips.
 All information about our trips will be posted on our Peek at the Week and you will receive a permission slip to sign and return.

 Fifth Grade "Buddies"

 At the beginning of the year, each Kindergartener is partnered with a 5th grader.
 This is their “buddy” for the year.
 The 5th graders look forward to helping the kindergarteners through their “first” year at the School of St. Philip.
 Their buddy helps them throughout the year including watching out for them on the playground during recess, eating lunch together, celebrating the holidays, and so much more.

 Literacy Bags are take home activities and books in a themed tote bag.
 (They are different from our activity bags.)
 Literacy bags are designed to be fun and informative ways for families to share literacy and learning experiences at home.